 Resolution of Inter-local Issues - develops advisory reports on local boundary change and governmental transition issues for localities and the courts.
-Provides technical assistance to localities and state agencies regarding local governmental boundary change and transition issues.
+Provides technical assistance to localities, state agencies and citizens regarding local governmental boundary change and transition issues.
 Identifies and develops mediation resources for use by localities in the resolution of inter-local issues.
-Annually, this office has documented its provision of technical assistance to over 150 various local governments and other entities.
+Annually, this office has documented its provision of technical assistance to over 150 various local governments and other entities and citizens.